KristofferC/KristofferC.github.io/content/post/vectorization_performance_study.md

 ## Analysis

-To get an estimate of the time and memory allocation it takes to run the function we can use the `@time` macro.[^1] As to not measure compilation overhead, we time the function twice (here using Julia v0.5) and get
+To get an estimate of the time and memory allocation it takes to run the function we can use the `@time` macro.[^1] As to not measure compilation overhead, the function is timed twice (here using Julia v0.5).

 [^1]: Instead of using the `@time` macro it is often better to use a dedicated benchmark framework like [BenchmarkTools.jl](https://github.com/JuliaCI/BenchmarkTools.jl).
 However, the run time of the function is here quite large so the `@time` macro is ok to use.